polganesh/terraform-aws-api-gateway/README.md

 marketing		|mkt|

 ### environment
-* It represents the environment for which this VPC created for.
+* It represents the environment for which this resource created for.
 * length 1 to 3 chars
 * all small case letters
 * Possible values